 At its widest point, The Gill flows through Azalea Pond, the smallest named waterway in Central Park.
 The maze-like paths deep inside this section of Central Park serve as a sanctuary for birds, a refuge for illicit activities, but at its most basic, a place to forget that one is in the middle of Manhattan.

-I am not sure if Golden Pond has any relation to nearby John Golden Park, that is the name that it has been called for decades.
+Crocheron Pond has also been known over the decades as Golden Pond, but it doesn’t have a direct connection to nearby John Golden Park.
 This kettle pond is separated from the salt water of Little Neck Bay by a thin neck of land.